 - 3. Enable DHCP function and select DHCP Server. - 4.
 Specify the IP Address Pool, the start address and end address must be on the same subnet with LAN IP.
 The router will assign addresses within this specified range to its clients.
 It is from 192.168.0.100 to 192.168.0.199 by default. - 5.
-Enter a value for the Address Lease Time.
+Enter a time duration in the Address Lease Time field.
 The Address Lease Time is the amount of time in which a DHCP client can lease its current dynamic IP address assigned by the router.
-After the dynamic IP address expires, the user will be automatically assigned a new dynamic IP address.
-The default is 1440 minutes. - 6.
-Keep the rest settings as default and click Save.
+After the dynamic IP address expires, the user will be automatically assigned a new dynamic IP address. - 6.
+Keep the rest settings as the default settings and click Save.